lexemlang/angmar/ROADMAP.md

 - Possibility of use an integer interval to see what cells are ok and what else not to only iterate at the end through those.

+- The hidden properties are serializable?
+- Protect the indexer to access hidden properties.